Updated: 22/03/2026

 A feminine flat lay showing natural Arabic beauty ingredients including frankincense, rosewater, henna, and clay, styled with soft textiles and warm lighting.
 Represents traditional Middle Eastern skincare and ancient Arabic beauty rituals using natural ingredients.

-Thousands and thousands of Damask rose petals were picked from the rose gardens and collected in a woven rose basket.
-Then they were poured into a Burmah (also called Barama) — a large traditional clay pot.
-I was sitting in a small room in Jabal Akhdar – the Green Mountain – as my Omani friend showed me the traditional way of making rose water.
+A few years ago, I was sitting in a tiny room in Jabel Al Akhdar – the Green Mountain in Oman.
+Thousands and thousands of Damask rose petals had been picked from the rose gardens and collected in a woven rose basket.
+I watched my Omani friend pour them into a Burmah (also called Barama) — a large traditional clay pot.
+I watched the traditional way of making rose water.
 The scent filled the space and I felt like I was melting into it.
-Rose water has been used here for centuries — as a face mask, a perfume, and even to help with headaches.
-This moment was my first real glimpse into the world of Arabic beauty rituals.

 In Oman, and across the Arab world, beauty rituals are tied to culture, nature, and daily life.
 From frankincense steam to henna glosses to rose water, these practices are simple, practical, and still used today.
 In this post, I’m sharing 9 traditional Arabic beauty rituals – Most of them are easy to try at home using simple ingredients.